 We’re a nonprofit translational research organization, which includes a focus on post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI) research, which are both closely correlated with suicidal ideation and suicide.
 We have set an aggressive roadmap to ensure that precision diagnostics and targeted therapeutics are a focus of national efforts and milestone-driven research.

 Learn about our research that is already making a difference

 Discovering the biological underpinnings of PTSD

-We co-sponsored, with the Psychiatric Genetics Consortium and Broad Institute, the largest genome-wide association study meta-analysis of PTSD to date.
+With the Psychiatric Genetics Consortium and Broad Institute, we co-sponsored the largest genome-wide association study meta-analysis of PTSD to date.
 Using a multi-ethnic cohort that includes over 30,000 PTSD cases, 170,000 controls and is over ten times the size of any previous analysis, we discovered six genetic markers for PTSD risk.
 Our investment to drive the global coordination of this meta-analysis led to the discovery of genetic markers not previously associated with PTSD and confirmation there is a substantial genetic component to PTSD.
 Results from this study have significant implications for advancing our understanding of the pathophysiology of this debilitating syndrome and are critical to developing novel biologically-based treatment approaches.
 Learn more

 Advancing personalized medicine for PTSD